Glavin001/atom-beautify/README.md

 ## Usage

 Open the Command Palette, and type `Beautify`.
 This will beautify JS, HTML or CSS files.
+(XML is supported as an experimental feature.)
 It will only beautify selected text, if a selection is found - if not, the whole file will be beautified.

 You can also type `ctrl-alt-b` as a shortcut or click `Packages > Beautify` in the menu.